How long do you have to pass ABOS Part II?

 Key Facts

-- Candidates have a limited number of attempts to pass Part II after passing Part I
+- Candidates have a 5-year window after Part I to pass Part II (fellowship time excluded)

-- Exceeding the attempt limit requires restarting the entire certification process
+- Exceeding the 5-year window requires restarting the entire certification process

 - Most candidates take Part II at the first available cycle after qualifying

-- The exam is offered in July and October each year
+- The exam is offered each summer, typically in July

 Sources